 Design & Technology

-Subject Leader: Miss Bracken
+Subject Leader: Miss Slater

 Design Technology (DT) at Airedale Infant School is intended to develop our children into confident creative designers, who are able to participate confidently in an ever-changing technological society.
 We aim to provide a high-quality DT education, which will engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own products.